Owl-C/ClusterEditing-exact_PACE2021/README.md

 ./Main
 ```

-The input graph is given via the standard input.
+The input graph is given via the standard input. the solution is outputted via standard output.